Chapter 440 — Health Districts; Port Hospitals

 (E) The governing body of any county that joins the council under section 13 (2), chapter 418, Oregon Laws 2011.

 (2) The term of office of the members of the council is four years.
 Members may be reappointed.

 (3) A majority of the members of the council constitutes a quorum for the transaction of business.

 (4) The council shall elect a member of the council to serve as the chairperson.

 (5) If there is a vacancy for any cause, the appointing authority shall make an appointment to the vacated position to become effective immediately.

 Sec.
 15. Advisory committee to Central Oregon Health Council.
-The Central Oregon Health Council shall appoint an advisory committee to advise the council in the performance of the duties of the council.
+The Central Oregon Health Council may appoint an advisory committee to advise the council in the performance of the duties of the council.
 The members of the advisory committee may include representatives of: